kube-logging/kube-logging.github.io/content/docs/operation/logging-operator-monitoring.md

     > The logging-operator metrics function depends on the prometheus-operator's resources.
     > If those do not exist in the cluster it may cause the logging-operator's malfunction.

-## Install Logging Operator with Helm
+## Install Logging operator with Helm

 1. {{< include-headless "helm-install-logging-operator.md" >}}